Skip to content

 Wage and hour laws in the U.S. are governed by both federal and state regulations and they serve to protect the rights of employees.
 The various laws stipulate how, when, and how much workers must be paid, as well as establishing thresholds for benefits including hours worked, annual and sick leave, and overtime.

 Employer compliance can be complex and time-consuming due to overlapping federal and state regulations.
 This post will focus on federal laws such as the Fair Labor Standards Act, and provide examples of legal variations at state level.
-We will look at regulations including final paycheck and payday requirements, the minimum wage 2020, and remuneration violations.
+We will look at regulations including final paycheck and payday requirements, the current minimum wage, and remuneration violations.
 We will also provide tips and suggestions so that you can ensure compliance with the applicable laws and regulations.

 What are Wage and Hour Laws?